-Delete League/Attract Files: Allows league and graphic files to be selectively deleted.
+Manage League/Attract Files: Allows you to view the league and graphic files on the machine as well as delete individual files.

 Delete All League/Attract Files: Used to delete ALL the league and graphic files from the machine.

 View Stats: Allows you view new data that has been put on the Galaxy 3 Plus/Fire.